gptty/awesome-proof-of-location/README.md

 [Animist](http://animist.io/)

 ## Global systems
-While no working system to date, the topic has attracted several discussions.
+While no working system to date, it has attracted several bold speculations.

 Pretty Good Proof of Location, as described in [Spoofs, Proofs & Jamming](https://insidegnss.com/spoofs-proofs-jamming/) by Logan Scott ([presentation](https://vimeo.com/85571093#t=16m01s)), where the system in proposal would provide the proof-of-location of an object's whereabouts 5 minutes ago or so.